 Surgeries for lung cancer will attempt to remove either a portion of the affected lung, a lobe or the whole lung.
 Pleural mesothelioma surgeries may involve the removal of the pleural lining, a portion of the lung or the entire affected lung.
 Certain palliative surgeries, such as a pleurodesis, can provide pain relief in advanced cases of either cancer.

 Only certain chemotherapy drugs are effective in treating pleural mesothelioma and lung cancer, and even then, the dose will depend on which cancer a patient has and the stage of the tumor.

 Cisplatin and pemetrexed are the most common chemotherapeutic agents used for pleural mesothelioma, while docetaxel, vinorelbine and paclitaxel are common for treating lung cancer.
 Chemotherapy drugs used for both cancers include cisplatin, carboplatin, pemetrexed and gemcitabine.

 Radiation therapy is difficult to administer to either cancer because of the proximity of the lungs to vital organs such as the heart and spinal cord.
 When administered alone, radiation aims to ease pain in pleural mesothelioma and lung cancer patients, but it cannot cure these cancers.

 When combined with other treatments, especially following aggressive surgery, radiation therapy can reduce local tumor recurrence in pleural mesothelioma and lung cancer.
-For pleural mesothelioma patients, radiation has also been used along tracts created by biopsies, chest tubes and surgical incisions to prevent tumor seeding, or local metastasis along the incision.
+For pleural mesothelioma patients, radiation has also been used along surgical incisions to prevent tumor seeding, which is local metastasis along the incision.
 Tumor seeding is rare in lung cancer.

 Specialists have used photodynamic therapy to treat pleural mesothelioma and lung cancer, but it is more commonly administered to lung cancer patients.
 Researchers have used other novel treatments, such as immunotherapy and gene therapy, for both cancers with limited success so far.

 Complementary and alternative medicine is available for both cancers and can ease symptoms as well as reduce side effects of conventional treatments.

 The prognosis for pleural mesothelioma and lung cancer is similar for the first year after diagnosis, but the survival rate for lung cancer is higher in the long-term.

 |Survival Rate||Lung Cancer||Pleural Mesothelioma|